zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 { "data" : null }
 ```

-Add the header and request again, we should get back a result then:
+Add the header and request again.
+We should get back a result then:

 ```bash
 curl "http://localhost:3000/api/rpc/list/findFirst" -H "x-user-id: 1"